The Story of Wexford Festival Opera – by Ian Fox

 Ferrari’s choices over his nine years ranged widely.
 As well as Italian works, he introduced Spaniard Enrique Granados (Maria del Carmen, 2003) and brought the first Polish opera to Wexford in 1999 (The Haunted Manor, Moniuszko).
 He cast such remarkable new voices as Joseph Calleja (1998 and 2000), Iwona Hossa, Tatiana Monogarova and Ekaterina Gubanova.
 For Si j’étais roi (Adam, 2000) he brought back a conductor who had been well received in 1996 with Šarká (Fibich) – David Agler.
 In 2005 Agler succeeded Ferrari as Artistic Director.
 After his initial season the Theatre Royal was closed down and for two years the Festival moved to temporary homes, first to the venerable Dun Mhuire Hall and then to a magnificent tented structure in the spectacular grounds of Johnstown Castle.

-During this time the ancient Theatre Royal was demolished and the magnificent new Wexford Opera House was built in its place.
+During this time the ancient Theatre Royal was demolished and the magnificent National Opera House was built in its place.
 It was inaugurated in September 2008 and Rimsky-Korsakov’s Snegurochka opened the first Festival in the new building on 16 October 2008.
 It now became possible to extend the range of works, from Richard Rodney Bennett’s The Mines of Sulphur in 2008 to Peter Ash’s The Golden Ticket in 2010.
 Despite the uncertainties of Irish and international economic life today, the Festival continues year in and year out with all flags flying.
 It demonstrates what a small town with vision can achieve and how it can look to the future with renewed hope and fresh ambitions.